tremor-rs/tremor-www/community/case-studies/wayfair/000_index.md

 basically the same ).

-Tremor was designed to detect or sense when downstream systems are suffering back-pressure and to intelligently - based on user defined logic - to react by adaptively tuning the data distribution to selectively discard or forward data based on a classification system and rate limits.
+Tremor was designed to detect or sense when downstream systems are suffering back-pressure and based on user defined logic - to react to events by adaptively tuning the data distribution to selectively discard or forward data based on a classification system and rate limits.

 ## The Rise of event processing